CycloneDX/license-scanner/README.md

 * `--customPath <path>`: The destination must be an empty or non-existent directory.
 These copied policies and precheck files will not be available as embedded resources, but can be used when you scan for licenses using the `--customPath <path>` flag to read this external directory.

 When importing, only one of `--spdx, --spdxPath, --custom, --customPath` can be used.
-This will be the destination for the file files copied from the `--addAll <directory>`.
+This will be the destination for the files copied from the `--addAll <directory>`.
 When scanning for licenses, you can combine one set of SPDX templates specified by `--spdx` or `--spdxPath` with one set of custom policies specified by `--custom` or `--customPath`.

 #### Steps